OUR SPLIT TICKETING TOOL NOW OFFERS SPLITS ON ADVANCE FARES TOO! CLICK HERE TO TRY IT OUT.

 What is a split ticket?

-A Split ticket works in exactly the same way as any other train tickets on the National Rail network and you are still eligible for discounts when booking your train tickets with a railcard.
-Although you won't be able to buy a split ticket at the ticket machine at the station, a split ticket is completely legal provided the train stops at the point where you split your fare and you don't even need to change train.
+A split ticket works in exactly the same way as any other train tickets on the National Rail network and you are still eligible for discounts when booking your train tickets with a railcard.
+Although you cannot buy a split ticket at the ticket machine at the station, a split ticket bought via the split ticket search is completely legal provided the train stops at the point where you split your fare and in many cases you don't even need to change train.
 Although the best savings tend to be found on rail journeys going across the country, split ticket savings are available on direct routes too and are not limited to particular train companies or specific journeys.

-So don't delay, book a split ticket with Raileasy today, planning ahead could save you £££s!
+So don't delay, check your route for a split ticket today, planning in advance could save you £££s.